 Mailing of Absentee Ballot Applications

-Any voter registered in the City of Ann Arbor who is interested in receiving a ballot by mail should return a completed signed application to the City Clerk by:
+Any voter registered in the City of Ann Arbor who is interested in receiving a ballot by mail and is not already enrolled in the Automatic Ballot List should return a completed signed application to the City Clerk by:

 Absentee Ballots - Vote From Home!

 Absentee ballots are mailed beginning 45 days before each election for voters outside the U.S. and 40 days prior to Election Day for all other voters.
-Voters must submit a signed application each election to receive a ballot.
-Ballots are not sent automatically!
-If you would like an application mailed to you, please call or email our office to request an application.
+If you would like an application for a ballot mailed to you or if you would like to sign up for the Automatic Ballot List, please call or email our office to request an application.

 In-Person Absentee Voting

 Registered voters can also apply for and vote an absentee ballot in-person at the City Clerk's Office during regular business hours beginning 40 days before each election.
 City Clerk staff will be available to the public during these special hours for in-person voter registration and absentee ballot requests.
 Voters registering to vote within 14 days of an election will be required to provide proof of residency.